Super-Linear: A Lightweight Pretrained Mixture of Linear Experts for Time Series Forecasting: Introduction

 Recent findings show that carefully constructed linear models can outperform deep transformer-based architectures across several TSF benchmarks~\citep{zeng2023transformers, toner2024analysis, ni2024mixture,nochumsohn2025multi}.
 Consequently, linear forecasting models offer a promising foundation for efficient ZSF and \emph{full-shot forecasting} (FSF).
 They are fast, lightweight, and well-aligned with the temporal structure of many natural sequences.
 However, a single linear model typically lacks the expressivity needed to generalize across diverse datasets \citep{nochumsohn2025multi}.
 Capturing multiple overlapping frequencies with one parameter set induces what we term \emph{frequency confusion}, where different temporal patterns compete for representation and degrade accuracy.
 This limitation is especially pronounced in zero-shot settings, where effective generalization requires both robustness to distribution shifts and adaptability to novel temporal patterns.
 Taken together, these challenges may explain why linear models remain relatively underexplored in zero-shot forecasting within pre-trained frameworks.

 Toward bridging this gap, we introduce \emph{Super-Linear}, a sparse mixture-of-experts (MoE) model that brings modularity and frequency-awareness to linear forecasting.
 Super-Linear comprises of linear heads most of which are trained to specialize in a particular frequency regime, using resampled data to ensure abundance and diversity of periodic signals.
 A lightweight, interpretable gating mechanism routes each input sequence to a subset of experts based on its spectral signature, dynamically assembling predictions without shared weights.
-Complementary experts and simple heuristics (e.g., na\"ive repeat, mean forecasting) provide further flexibility, allowing to recover accurate forecasts even in ambiguous or low-frequency settings.
+Complementary experts and simple heuristics (e.g., na\"ive repeat, mean forecasting) provide further flexibility, allowing for the recovery of accurate forecasts even in ambiguous or low-frequency settings.
+Crucially, our approach emphasizes frequency-aware data construction, where resampling is used not only for augmentation but as a primary mechanism to expose the model to diverse temporal patterns during inference, which we find to be essential for strong performance.

 Super-Linear combines the scalability and interpretability of linear models with the adaptability of MoE architectures.
 It is trained using standard procedures, requires no auxiliary loss functions or sophisticated optimization schemes, and runs efficiently on a single GPU.
 As we show in Fig.~\ref{fig:model_performance_vs_inference_time}, Super-Linear achieves competitive performance relative to state-of-the-art zero-shot and full-shot forecasting models, while offering substantial improvements in inference speed and model size.
 We evaluate Super-Linear against leading state-of-the-art baselines across both zero-shot and full-shot regimes.
 Despite its small size, just 2.5 million parameters, Super-Linear achieves substantial improvements in zero-shot forecasting, reducing average MSE by up to 26.2\% compared to prominent models like Chronos and TimesFM.
 It also outperforms Timer-XL in both MSE and MAE on more than twice as many benchmarks, while being only 3\% of its size.
 In the GIFT-Eval benchamrk \citep{aksu2024giftevalbenchmarkgeneraltime}, Super-Linear achieves a competitive MASE score surpassing the performance of TSFM such as VisionTS , Moirai, and TTM \citep{chen2024visionts, woo2024unified, ekambaram2024tiny}.